 Science includes a wide range of fields and disciplines, which all experience the gender gap in different ways.
-However, some of the greatest offenders include the fields of physics and chemistry.
-Data from the American Physical Society showed that a mere 21 percent of bachelor’s degrees in physics were earned by women in 2017.
-The problems with such a pronounced gap are further compounded by allegations information that sexual harassment and gender discrimination are persistent in work related to physics.
+However, some of the greatest offenders include physics and chemistry.
+Data from the American Physical Society showed that 21% of bachelor’s degrees in physics were earned by women in 2017.
+The problems with such a pronounced gap are further compounded by the fact that sexual harassment and gender discrimination are persistent in work related to physics.

-Although undergraduate degrees in chemistry were awarded on a roughly equal basis between genders — 51 percent for men and 49 percent for women — that gap grows considerably between undergraduate and graduate school.
-Only 37 percent of PhD earners in chemistry were women, according to the same study.
+Although undergraduate degrees in chemistry were awarded on a roughly equal basis between genders — 51% for men and 49% for women — that gap grows considerably between undergraduate and graduate school.
+Only 37% of PhD earners in chemistry were women, according to the same study.

-Information from the National Science Foundation shows that women made up 28 percent of all workers in science and engineering jobs.
-While that’s an improvement from 23 percent in 1993, there’s clearly a lot of work that still needs to be done.
+Data from the National Science Foundation shows that in 2017, women made up 29% of all workers in science and engineering jobs.
+While that’s an improvement from 23% in 1993 and 28% in 2010, there’s clearly a lot of work that still needs to be done.